hepaccelerate/hepaccelerate/README.md

  - cudatoolkit

 ## Documentation
-This code consists of two parts:
+This code consists of two parts which can be used independently:
   - the accelerated HEP kernels that run on jagged data in [backend_cpu.py](hepaccelerate/backend_cpu.py) and [backend_cuda.py](hepaccelerate/backend_cuda.py)
-  - JaggedStruct, Dataset and Histogram classes to simplify data management
+  - JaggedStruct, Dataset and Histogram classes to help with HEP dataset management

 ## Usage